9 Strengths of Dyslexia

 Did you know that one in three American entrepreneurs have dyslexia?

-Entrepreneurs like Thomas Edison, Henry Ford, Steve Jobs and Charles Schwab all had dyslexia.
+Entrepreneurs like Thomas Edison, Henry Ford, Steve Jobs and Charles Schwab were all dyslexic.
 Perhaps better strategic and creative thinking could provide a real business advantage.

 “I seemed to think in a different way from my classmates.
 I was very focused on trying to set up a business and create something.
 My dyslexia guided the way we communicated with customers.”